Generic selectors

 Because real offenses in the Bible involve sin, they are very serious matters.
 However, we must be careful not to suppose that every disagreement, argument, difference of opinion, snub, insult, rebuff, rejection, etc., fall into the category of a biblical offense.

-PRINCIPLE: Situations that do not involve sin are not offenses according to God.
+PRINCIPLE: Situations that do not involve sin are NOT offenses according to God.

 Take, for example, the contention that arose between Paul and Barnabas over Mark (Acts 15:37-39).
 Whatever the cause, Paul and Barnabas parted ways—but scripture never mentions any sort of reconciliation.
 However, later we find they were once again united.
 While we do not know the details, there is no evidence that this ever reached the level of an offense involving a sin.
-Theirs was just a matter of disagreement even though it was a “sharp dispute.”
+Theirs was just a matter of disagreement even though it was a “sharp contention.”

 We, too, must have the same perspective when it comes to offenses.
 When someone fails to extend a greeting, is less than friendly, says something insulting or that we take wrongly, or does not live up to our expectations, it is not an offense.
 Disagreements and even arguments, whether between spouses, friends, brethren, or people in general, are not necessarily offenses.